Did you watch Powers, the show, on PlayStation?

 I fixed the DHCP problem, and on top of that Powers season 1 and 2 turned out to be available on PlayStation Plus, but they hid in a weird place: you had to download them from the list of 'downloaded' titles, even if you did not download them before...

-Why did Sony not simply create a PS3 application, similar to the media player, to download these streamed shows?
+Why did Sony not simply create a PS3 / PS4 application, similar to Netflix, making it easier for the consumer?
 Silly, this.

 Season 2's on, and I still think this is a great show, with just the right kind of twist.
 And, quite important: no one is save, not even some of the key characters!

 I'm not sure if there ever will be a season 3, but I love this show.
 It started a little slow, but picked up speed.
 Not sure if the final episode picked the right type of cliff-hanger… Seriously, without a third season you just might want to skip the final 30 seconds of the final episode.